SEL-ICS/NHS-Snowflake-CoP/T-SQL to Snowflake SQL/Snowflake Collation/README.md

 No. It only operates on tables.
 However, you can create a view on top of a collated table, and the view will inherit the underlying column collation.

 #### Where can I check to see if the table was actually collated?
 Refer to the `CONTROL.COLLATION_CONTROL_TABLE`, which tracks all collated tables.
 It includes the names of collated columns, the applied collation, and the timestamp of the operation.
-Additionally, a success/failure message is returned after execution.
+Additionally, a status value of success/not applicable to non-TEXT columns is recorded during collation.

 #### What does the CONTROL.COLLATION_LOG_TABLE do ?
 After a table is collated, it undergoes validation against the source table.
 This includes: